 What is a Wrongful Death Lawsuit?

-If you have suffered the loss of a loved one due to someone else’s negligence, you may be wondering if you can file a wrongful death lawsuit.
+If you have suffered the loss of a loved one due to someone else’s negligence, you may be wondering if you can file a wrongful death lawsuit in Houston, Texas.
 This type of lawsuit allows the family to seek damages from the party responsible for the death.

 To learn more about wrongful death lawsuits and choosing your wrongful death lawyer, keep reading.